bspaans/bleep/README.md

 This is just in: it also does 16 bit now.

-I don't really know what I'm doing, but it's #instructive.
+I don't really have any goals for this project, but it's #instructive.

 ## Demo songs / Progress